Surviving cEDH

 One idea to speed things up would be to have the players start playing immediately, and any late players join the game whenever they get there, skipping however many of their turns have been passed by that point.
 This is elegant from a judge perspective, but I think it'd be undesirable from a player one; the other three players may have made mulligan decisions based on there only being two opponents.
 So I'm inclined to say that the "everyone just wait" solution is best, but perhaps this is worth testing out.

-(Note that if two players no-show, or one player no-shows in a three-player game, the resulting game will only have two players remaining, in which case the question will arise of whether they still get a free mulligan and the first player skips their draw step.)
+(Note that if two players no-show, or one player no-shows in a three-player game, the resulting game will only have two players remaining, in which case you'll need to remind them that they don't get a free mulligan and the first player has to skip their draw.This feels a little weird given that they don't get to choose to go second if they want to, like they would have the option to do in a normal two-player event.
+Maybe they should just be given that option.)

 Deck checks